9 Reasons Why Your Child Isn’t Revising and What To Do About It

 What to do about it…

 You need to somehow persuade your son or daughter of the urgency behind their revision.
-One of the parents taking my study skills course for students and parents, The Exam Success Formula, did this by creating a colour-coded calendar of the rest of the year for her year 11 son.
+One of the parents I have worked with did this by creating a colour-coded calendar of the rest of the year for her year 11 son.

 She coloured mocks and exams in one colour, holidays in another colour and things like his Spanish exchange trip in a different colour again.
 When she showed it to her son he could see quite how little time was actually left – even though when you counted on your fingers it was still seven months until his actual GCSE exams began.
 This approach worked as it got this young man to start taking his revision seriously.